Arpit-Shrivastva/Restaurant-Webpage/README.md

 # Build a Web Page for Mexican Cafe

+Introducing a captivating Restaurant Webpage crafted with HTML and CSS, featuring enticing design elements and seamless navigation.
+Delight in an immersive culinary journey with our visually appealing interface, thoughtfully designed to showcase our menu, ambiance, and dining experience.
+Indulge your senses as you explore our offerings, from delectable dishes to exquisite beverages, all presented in an inviting online environment.
+Experience the essence of our restaurant right at your fingertips, where every detail reflects our commitment to exceptional dining.

 ## Context

 Mexican Cafe is a one-stop destination for all people who are in love with authentic Mexican culinary and crave for it.
 This fine dining restaurant has a premium menu which is in line with the larger than life ambiance.
 The exotic collection of signature drinks paired up with a spectacular outdoor seating instantly elevates your mood.